Wilfred (American TV series) season 4

-The fourth and final season of Wilfred, premiered on FXX on June 25, 2014.
+The fourth and final season of Wilfred, premiered on FX on June 25, 2014.
 The fourth season consisted of 10 episodes.
 The series is based on the original Australian series, Wilfred, and stars Elijah Wood, Jason Gann, Fiona Gubelmann and Dorian Brown.

 Synopsis

 In the fourth and final season of Wilfred, Ryan tries to figure out the truth behind "The Flock of the Grey Shepard".